This post, Best Sacred Valley Family Hotels, is best read in conjunction with our post Where To Stay In The Sacred Valley With Kids?

 Recommended Urubamba Family Hotels

 This place a “resort” in every sense of the word.
 It’s very beautiful (and kid friendly), and also surreal because it doesn’t feel like Peru.
-It incorporates the Antigua Hacienda Yaravilca and its chapel but also has a very large new, modern section with large rooms, modern decor, big windows and a Peruvian throw rug to complete it.
+It incorporates the Antigua Hacienda Yaravilca and its chapel but also has a very large new, modern section with large rooms, modern decor, big windows, and a Peruvian throw rug to complete it.

-This is definitely a good kid friendly option.
+This is definitely a good kid-friendly option.
 While we were staying there were about 4 families, and like us, spent quite a lot of time at the ‘sun heated’ pool and eating kids menus.

 They have a wellness spa and a number of activities like a huge terrarium, shops, orchards, animals like llamas and alpacas, and herbarium.
 The massive stain glass window in the foyer was a winner with Miss 2.5.
-Check here for current prices to stay at the Aranwa Sacred Valley Wellness &Spa.
+Check here for current prices to stay at the Aranwa Sacred Valley Wellness & Spa.

 The newest hotel on this list and one that we have not yet stayed at, the recently opened Hacienda Urubamba is top of our bucket list for our next trip to Peru.
 Why?
-Inkaterra are an eco conscious, ethical Peruvian hotel operator that are top of their class – with an eye for detail and an understanding of understated Peruvian style elegance, these guys have created some of the most gorgeous hotels we have ever stayed at with their properties in Cusco and Aguas Calientes.
+Inkaterra is an eco-conscious, ethical Peruvian hotel operator that are top of their class – with an eye for detail and an understanding of understated Peruvian style elegance, these guys have created some of the most gorgeous hotels we have ever stayed at with their properties in Cusco and Aguas Calientes.
 With rooms and casitas, we are particularly interested in their An Earth to Table which is an organic plantation where guests are welcome to pick their own produce with Carbon-free crops such as quinoa, Urubamba giant corn, medicinal herbs and a variety of potatoes!
 Check here for current rates to stay at the Inkaterra Hacienda Urubamba.

-Amazing gardens, colonial buildings – full of atmosphere and so very pretty, this is a good value for money and charming hotel.
+Amazing gardens, colonial buildings – full of atmosphere and so very pretty, this is a good value for money and a charming hotel.
 The Traditional rooms are pretty small, but we stayed with a Superior room with balcony.

 Casa Colibri Eco Lodge has several bungalows, that can be used for families or as individual hotel rooms.
 There are no televisions in the rooms, nor wi-fi.
 However, you can get wi-fi in the reception if desired.
 This is one of the more basic Sacred Valley family hotels listed.
 However, it is still absolutely fantastic.